-To order replacement parts for your SWIFT FLYER, use the order numbers as listed.
+To order replacement parts for your SKY SCREAMER, use the order numbers in the list below.
 Replacement parts are available only as listed.
 Replacement parts are not available from Product Support, but can be purchased from hobby shops or mail order/Internet order firms.
 If you need assistance locating a dealer to purchase parts, contact: